It’s more fun when you follow the rules.

 What should I do when I catch a tagged fish during tournaments?

-For Tribally hosted fishing tournaments, colored tags removed from fish may be turned in at the Natural Resources Enforcement Office, 517 Sequoyah Trail, Cherokee, NC 28719 for cash prizes during specified dates & times.
-Located across the street from the Cherokee Welcome Center.
-Follow the yellow “Fishing Tournament” flags and “Tag Redemption” banners to turn in location.
+Tribally hosted fishing tournaments: tagged fish (entire fish w/colored tag intact) may be turned in at the Natural Resources Enforcement Office, 517 Sequoyah Trail, Cherokee, NC 28719 for cash prizes during specified dates & times.
+Located across the street from the Cherokee Welcome Center off of Hwy 441.
+Follow the yellow “Fishing Tournament” flags and/or “Tag Redemption” banners to location.
 Tag turn in time is from 4:00pm until 6:00pm each tournament day.
 Tags will not be accepted outside of tournament dates & times.

 All potential winners must: